While intentionally seeking more daily silence, I’m also grateful for the invention of earbuds.

-But selective listening, fully present to the voice that’s speaking, is a gift.
-Plugging in to the right sources can enrich the mind and lift the spirit, giving us greater control over moments when we’re already surrounded by noise we don’t appreciate.
+But selective listening is a gift.
+Plugging in to the right sources can enriches the mind and lifts the spirit, giving us greater control over moments when we’re already surrounded by noise we don’t appreciate.
 I’m always in search of podcasts that will enrich these moments, allowing thoughtful minds to accompany me in the car or at the kitchen sink.

-I have some great podcasts to share with you in the coming months.
+I have some great podcasts to share with you.

-I hope these offerings will help you find an unforgettable voice, a great suggestion for reading or viewing, a beautiful thought to contemplate or an inspiration to feed your soul.
+I hope Sparrowfare’s offerings will help you find an unforgettable voice, a great suggestion for reading or viewing, a beautiful thought to contemplate or an inspiration to feed your soul.

-I’ll review podcasts offering a thoughtful, civil presentation of cultural trends, interviews with thinkers, book discussions and/or intelligent, inspiring discourse on faith.
+My favorite podcasts offer a thoughtful, civil presentation of cultural trends, interviews with thinkers, book discussions and/or intelligent, inspiring discourse on faith.

 When Los Angeles Auxiliary Bishop Robert Barron sat for an interview with Dave Rubin on The Rubin Report earlier this year (see Dialog in a Divisive Time: Bishop Barron, Dave Rubin and the Space Between), a number of atheists commented that this was a man they could talk to.